Symmetrization Weighted Binary Cross-Entropy: Modeling Perceptual Asymmetry for Human-Consistent Neural Edge Detection: Methodology

 \subsection{Motivation: Asymmetry in Edge Annotation}

 In ED, the high performance hinges on two objectives: accurately detecting true edge pixels (high recall) and avoiding false predicted edges (high precision).
-False prediction is the reason for both polluted textural areas and blurred edges.
-However, while WBCE addresses the former, it overlooks the fundamental asymmetry in how humans perceive and annotate edges, therefore fails to suppress the false predictions.
+False edge predictions are the main source of both texture pollution and edge blurring.
+However, WBCE mainly focuses on class imbalance and overlooks the perceptual asymmetry underlying human edge recognition, thus failing to effectively suppress false predictions.

 Human annotators tend to be cautious when deciding edge pixels.
 A pixel is typically marked as an edge \textbf{only when there is strong visual evidence}, whereas non-edge labels are assigned by default\footnote{For example, when manually labeling edges in an image, one typically begins by identifying regions that could plausibly contain edges.
 Then, edges are marked at the pixel level with care and are often reviewed for accuracy, ensuring a high level of confidence before confirming them as true edges.
 In contrast, regions not marked as edges are usually left unlabelled by default, without explicit verification that each pixel is definitively non-edge.}.
-This behavior reflects an implicit but important principle that edge decisions require justification, while non-edge decisions do not.
+This behavior reflects an implicit yet essential principle: edge decisions require explicit evidence, whereas non-edge regions are accepted by default.

-This natural asymmetry suggests that models should also adopt a more conservative stance when predicting edges, mimicking human annotation behavior.
-However, existing loss functions such as WBCE do not encode this cautious behavior.
-Therefore, they often result in blurred edge predictions due to:
+This natural asymmetry suggests that models should adopt a more conservative prediction strategy, mimicking human annotation behavior to retain only well-supported edges and achieve perceptual consistency similar to human judgment.
+However, existing loss functions such as WBCE fail to encode this cautious mechanism.
+As a result, they often misclassify textural pixels near edges as edges, because these pixels are difficult to suppress yet assigned low weights in the loss.
+Although perceptually significant, such misclassified pixels contribute little to optimization, ultimately degrading the visual sharpness and consistency of predicted edges.

-\begin{itemize} \item Textural pixels near edges often exhibit similar characteristics to edge pixels, making them harder to suppress. \item They have a disproportionately negative impact on perceptual edge quality. \item These misclassified pixels contribute little to the loss since they are sparse and treated as textures that endow low weights. \end{itemize}

-This gap motivates the need for a more nuanced loss function that explicitly accounts for the asymmetry in edge vs. non-edge decision-making.
+This gap motivates a perception-aware loss function that explicitly models the asymmetry between edge and non-edge decision-making.
 Such a loss should:

 \begin{itemize} \item Reflect the cautious nature of edge prediction by penalizing false positives—pixels more heavily. \item Retain the class imbalance sensitivity to ensure that rare edge pixels remain properly emphasized for high recall. \end{itemize}